Rainbow/PUSH: 1990s onward

-Former congressman Mel Reynolds, who served a sentence in prison for sexual assault and bank fraud, was hired by Rainbow/PUSH as its resident scholar on prison reform after his release in 2001.
-The organization is a member of several anti-war coalitions including Win Without War, United for Peace and Justice, and After Downing Street.
+Former congressman Mel Reynolds, who served a prison sentence for sexual assault and bank fraud, was hired by Rainbow/PUSH as its resident scholar on prison reform after his release in 2001.
+The organization is a member of several antiwar coalitions, including Win Without War, United for Peace and Justice, and After Downing Street.

-In the aftermath of Hurricane Dorian, Rev. Jesse Jackson promised to raise money and collect donations for those affected.
+In the aftermath of Hurricane Dorian, Jackson promised to raise money and collect donations for those affected.
 The organization set up drop-off locations in Chicago to assist with relief efforts.